danh1029/tc34725_driver/README.md

 	make
 ```

-3.Install a driver
+3. Install a driver
 ```bash
 	sudo insmod TCS34725_Driver_ioctrl.ko
 ```
 In that case TCS34725_Driver_ioctrl are set in Makefile.

 4. You can check a notice in kernel log file
 ```bash
 	dmesg
 ```
-5 If you want to uninstall driver run this cmd
+5. If you want to uninstall driver run this cmd
 ```bash
 	sudo rmmod TCS34725_Driver_ioctrl.ko
 ```